popostudiolab/popostudiolab.github.io/index.md

 ## What's Here

-**[Debug →](/debug/)** — Build log, sensor calibration, things that broke, and what I learned (currently it is showcasing the progress for POPO bot touch, the 1st project)
+**[POPO bot touch](/debug/)** — Build log, sensor calibration, things that broke, and what I learned (currently it is showcasing the progress for POPO bot touch, the 1st project)

 ## Projects Status